The book

 Energy, heat and snap

-Before phase-snap, phase differentials exist as structured potential.
+Within PDT, phase differential prior to phase snap represents structured physical potential.
 When resolution occurs, that structure is partially destroyed and the change appears as energy transfer.
 Work is coherent phase transfer; heat is distributed incoherent resolution; temperature reflects phase dispersion density.
-Conservation stays intact, reread as redistribution of phase structure.
+Conservation laws remain intact while being interpreted as the redistribution of phase structure through realised physical processes.

 7. 57